kalmhq/docs/docs/install/gke.md

 region     = "us-west2"
 ```

-Install the cluster with the following commands.
+With these settings configured, create the cluster by using the following commands:

 ```
 terraform init